gbv/login-server/README.md

 - `strategy` (required) - Name of the Passport strategy used by the provider.
 - `name` (required) - Display name of the provider.
 - `template` (optional) - A template string to generate a URI (the placeholder `{field}` can be any field provided in the `providerProfile` object, usually `{id}` or `{username}`).
 - `credentialsNecessary` (optional) - Set to `true` if username and password credentials are necessary for this provider.
-Instead of a redirect (for OAuth), cocoda-userdb will show a login form that will send the credentials to a POST endpoint.
+Instead of a redirect (for OAuth), login-server will show a login form that will send the credentials to a POST endpoint.
 - `options` (mostly required) - A options object for the strategy, often containing client credentials for the authentication endpoint.

 The following is an example `providers.json` that shows how to configure each of the existing providers: